julianoabr/rvtools-modified-script-until-version-4.4.1/README.md

 3. If necessary, merge the generated .xlsx files
 4. If configured and necessary, send an email with the generated RVTOOLs files
 5. Connect with different credentials according to defined parameters

+> I will create a new script for newer versions

 <div align="center">
   <br/>